Financial Aid Budget & Aid Limits

 Books is another expense students attribute to going to school.
 UC determines an average cost for books when defining your financial aid budget.
 Your individual costs may differ depending on availability of used or new textbooks or your course requirements for any given term.

-Finally, there are items we include in your financial aid budget that you may not think of as college costs or expenses to consider using financial aid to cover.
-Room and board cost for a student living at home, much lower than on- or off-campus amounts, is one example.
+Finally, there are non-tuition items we include in your financial aid budget that you may not think of as college costs or expenses to consider using financial aid to cover.
+Housing and food cost for a student living at home, much lower than on- or off-campus amounts, is one example.
 Another cost is transportation.
 We also account for a large group of miscellaneous costs including everything from medical insurance through clothing and toiletries.
 Like books, what you spend on these items may differ from the average amounts budgeted for students in your similar situation.

 Ultimately, while you may not seek to use aid to cover all costs (and we encourage you to limit loan usage when possible), your financial aid offer is based on the total of costs that go much further than simply tuition.